-, а The general qualitative disclosure requirement with respect to securitization (including synthetic securitizations), including a discussion of: (1) The savings and loan holding company's objectives for securitizing assets, including the extent to which these activities transfer credit risk of the underlying exposures away from the savings and loan holding company to other entities and including the type of risks assumed and retained with resecuritization activity; (2) The nature of the risks (e.g. liquidity risk) inherent in the securitized assets; (3) The roles played by the savings and loan holding company in the securitization process and an indication of the extent of the savings and loan holding company's involvement in each of them; (4) The processes in place to monitor changes in the credit and market risk of securitization exposures including how those processes differ for resecuritization exposures; (5) The savings and loan holding company's policy for mitigating the credit risk retained through securitization and resecuritization exposures; and (6) The risk-based capital approaches that the savings and loan holding company follows for its securitization exposures including the type of securitization exposure to which each approach applies.
-15 132-133 b A list of: (1) The type of securitization SPEs that the savings and loan holding company, as sponsor, uses to securitize third-party exposures.
-The savings and loan holding company must indicate whether it has exposure to these SPEs, either on- or off- balance sheet; and (2) Affiliated entities: (i) That the savings and loan holding company manages or advises; and (ii) That invest either in the securitization exposures that the savings and loan holding company has securitized or in securitization SPEs that the savings and loan holding company sponsors 15 132-133 С Summary of the savings and loan holding company's accounting policies for securitization activities, including: (1) Whether the transactions are treated as sales or financings; (2) Recognition of gain-on-sale; (3) Methods and key assumptions and inputs applied in valuing retained or purchased interests; (4) Changes in methods and key assumptions and inputs from the previous period for valuing retained interests and impact of the changes; (5) Treatment of synthetic securitizations; (6) How exposures intended to be securitized are valued and whether they are recorded under subpart D of this part; and (7) Policies for recognizing liabilities on the balance sheet for arrangements that could require the savings and loan holding company to provide financial support for securitized assets.
-132-133 d An explanation of significant changes to any of the quantitative information set forth below since the last reporting period.
-N/A е The total outstanding exposures securitized by the savings and loan holding company in securitizations that meet the operational criteria in §41 (categorized into traditional/synthetic), by underlying exposure type separately for securitizations of third-party exposures for which the bank acts only as sponsor.
-N/A f For exposures securitized by the savings and loan holding company in securitizations that meet the operational criteria in §41: (1) Amount of securitized assets that are impaired/past due categorized by exposure type; and (2) Losses recognized by the savings and loan holding company during the current period categorized by exposure type N/A g The total amount of outstanding exposures intended to be securitized categorized by exposure type.
-N/A h Aggregate amount of: (1) On-balance sheet securitization exposures retained or purchased categorized by exposure type; and (2) Off-balance sheet securitization exposures categorized by exposure type.
-15 133 i (1) Aggregate amount of securitization exposures retained or purchased and the associated capital requirements for these exposures, categorized between securitization and resecuritization exposures, further categorized into a meaningful number of risk weight bands and by risk-based capital approach (e.g. SSFA).
-(2) Exposures that have been deducted entirely from tier 1 capital, credit enhancing I/Os deducted from total capital (as described in §42(a)(1), and other exposures deducted from total capital should be disclosed separately by exposure type.
-15 j Summary of current year's securitization activity, including the amount of exposures securitized (by exposure type), and recognized gain or loss on sale by asset type.
-N/A k Aggregate amount of resecuritization exposures retained or purchased categorized according to: (1) Exposures to which credit risk mitigation is applied and those not applied; and (2) Exposures to guarantors categorized according to guarantor creditworthiness categories or guarantor name.
-N/A а The general qualitative disclosure requirement with respect to the equity risk of equity holdings not subject to subpart F of this part, including: (1) Differentiation between holdings on which capital gains are expected and those held for other objectives, including for relationship and strategic reasons; and (2) Discussion of important policies covering the valuation of and accounting for equity holdings not subject to subpart F of this part.
-This includes the accounting techniques and valuation methodologies used, including key assumptions and practices affecting valuation as well as significant changes in these practices.
-16
+- Page References Table Disclosure Requirement Basel III Report Form 10-K for December 31, 2019 Form 10-Q for March 31, 2020 (b) A list of: (1) The type of securitization SPEs that the savings and loan holding company, as sponsor, uses to securitize third-party exposures.
+The savings and loan holding company must indicate whether it has exposure to these SPEs, either on- or off-balance sheet; and (2) Affiliated entities: (i) That the savings and loan holding company manages or advises; and (ii) That invest either in the securitization exposures that the savings and loan holding company has securitized or in securitization SPEs that the savings and loan holding company sponsors 14 117-118 (c) Summary of the savings and loan holding company's accounting policies for securitization activities, including: (1) Whether the transactions are treated as sales or financings; (2) Recognition of gain-on-sale; (3) Methods and key assumptions and inputs applied in valuing retained or purchased interests; (4) Changes in methods and key assumptions and inputs from the previous period for valuing retained interests and impact of the changes; (5) Treatment of synthetic securitizations; (6) How exposures intended to be securitized are valued and whether they are recorded under subpart D of this part; and (7) Policies for recognizing liabilities on the balance sheet for arrangements that could require the savings and loan holding company to provide financial support for securitized assets.
+117-118 (d) An explanation of significant changes to any of the quantitative information set forth below since the last reporting period.
+N/A Quantitative: information set forth below since the last reporting period. (e) The total outstanding exposures securitized by the savings and loan holding company in securitizations that meet the operational criteria in §41 (categorized into traditional/ synthetic), by underlying exposure type separately for securitizations of third-party exposures for which the bank acts only as sponsor.
+N/A (f) For exposures securitized by the savings and loan holding company in securitizations that meet the operational criteria in §41: (1) Amount of securitized assets that are impaired/past due categorized by exposure type; and (2) Losses recognized by the savings and loan holding company during the current period categorized by exposure type N/A (g) The total amount of outstanding exposures intended to be securitized categorized by exposure type.
+N/A (h) Aggregate amount of: (1) On-balance sheet securitization exposures retained or purchased categorized by exposure type; and (2) Off-balance sheet securitization exposures categorized by exposure type.
+15 118 47 (i) Aggregate amount of securitization exposures retained or purchased and the associated capital requirements for these exposures, categorized between securitization and resecuritization exposures, further categorized into a meaningful number of risk weight bands and by risk-based capital approach (e.g. SSFA).
+Exposures that have been deducted entirely from tier 1 capital, credit enhancing I/Os deducted from total capital (as described in §42(a)(1) and other exposures deducted from total capital should be disclosed separately by exposure type.
+15 (j) Summary of current year's securitization activity, including the amount of exposures securitized (by exposure type), and recognized gain or loss on sale by asset type.
+N/A